Cambodia

 Applicants are expected to research their host country.
 Application materials should indicate a clear commitment to the host country community and a description of how you will engage with it.

 ETAs will work their Cambodian counterpart teacher(s) to plan and teach the lessons.
-Weekly teaching hours range from 14-16 hours.
+Weekly direct teaching hours range from 14-16 hours.
 In addition to teaching at school, ETAs could work with their students or teachers to establish an English club, a sport or cultural class that will enhance student's English proficiency level, confidence, or knowledge in areas of their needs.
+ETAs are also expected to work at the American Corner/Center as well the English Access Scholarship Program at their local community to enhance student’s English skills, improve their understanding of the United States, organize an English or debate club, health clinic, study in the U.S., or talk about their favorite sports.
 Additionally, ETAs could volunteer to work with a local NGO (3-4 hours/week) whose mission/work is aligned with an ETA's interest and future endeavors.
 In Cambodia, things could happen spontaneously, such as getting invited to a wedding or a dinner with colleagues.
 Things are slow in Cambodia and are less structured.
 Flexibility, patience and understanding are extremely essential to an ETA’s positive experience in the host country.

 Eligibility